To be eligible for on campus housing a student must meet the following conditions:

 What about the bathroom situation?

-Traditional residence halls where there are shared bathrooms down the hall or residence halls with quads are cleaned daily by housekeeping staff.
-In suite-style rooms, the residents are responsible for cleaning the bathrooms.
+Traditional residence halls with community or quad style bathrooms are cleaned daily by housekeeping staff.
+In suite-style rooms or rooms with private bathrooms, the residents are responsible for cleaning the bathrooms.

 What about my laundry?

-There are washers and dryers in the residence halls.
+There are washers and dryers in each residence hall.
 Students can use their One Card (points) or quarters to use the laundry machines.

 Can I bring my car?